robertbasic/robertbasic.com-hugo/content/blog/import-custom-python-modules-in-vim-plugins.md

 And here comes the kicker: the `<sfile>` needs to be expanded outside of our Vim function where it is used, otherwise the `<sfile>` points to the path of the file that called the Vim function.

-In code, this would be incorrect:
+In code, getting the path to the sourced file from within the Vim function would be incorrect:

 ``` vim
 " ./plugin/my-vim-plugin.vim